vidyagames998/vidyagames998.github.io/eldenring/index.md

 Up the hill from here is a tree sentinel.
 He is extremely tough to fight as a golden halberd, but he is weak to poison.

 Allocate 5 magic flasks, run up and enter the gold fog door.
 Immediately exit the game from the menus and load the game back up.
-When you spawn in you'll be behind the tree sentinel and you can crouch behind him and can poison mist him to death without being noticed.
+When you spawn in you'll be behind the tree sentinel and you can crouch behind him and can poison mist him to death without being noticed just like the last tree sentinel.

 Head to dragon temple altar and unlock the grey stonesword key door and get to the dragon temple lift grace.
-Head forward and to the right to fight alexander and get the shard of alexander equip it.
+Head forward and to the right to fight alexander and get the shard of alexander.
+It won't help the golden halberd, but does help other builds.

-Equip the tree sentinel armor (if you didn't grab the easier tree sentinel armor earlier), make sure you aren't overloaded just heavy.
+Equip the tree sentinel armor (if you didn't grab the easier tree sentinel armor or radahn's set from earlier), make sure you aren't overloaded just heavy.

-Equip the jellyfish shield and finger seal.
+Equip the finger seal.
-Equip radagons soreseal, dragon crest sheild talisman +2, axe talisman, and shard of alexander
+Equip radagons soreseal, dragon crest sheild talisman +2, axe talisman, and claw talisman

-I had 35 vigor, 14 dex, 17 faith, 61 strength, 13 endurance at level 88.
-This is likely not optimal feel free to experiment.
-Less strength and more endurance would help a lot.
+I had 35(+5) vigor, 11 mind, 14(+5) dex, 15 faith, 30(+5) strength, 35(+5) endurance, and 12 arcane.
+Extra points should go into strength or vigor.

 If you are struggling consider grinding levels to 130.
 Skip to the end and you will see how you should build your character if you respec to a greatsword with lion claw.

 Before the boss room buff shield, flame grant me strength, and golden vow.
 Head in summon mimic immediately heal, dodge roll behind maliketh.
 As he fights your mimic jump and r2.
 In Phase 2 use R2s and jump R2s as he fights your mimic.
 Try and hide behind pillars.
 This is a relatively tough boss fight.
 The blasphemous claw can help in phase 2 if you choose to fight bernhal to get it.

-Level faith, head forward south west to gideon.
+Head forward and south west to gideon.
 Before the door unequip finger seal and shield.
 Don't buff.
 Run to the left front pillar.
 Summon mimic, heal.
 Wait for gideon to attack mimic.
 Jump R2.
 Keep your distance and try and get behind him, hope he goes aggressive on the mimic.
 When he does punish.
 Might take a few tries.

 With the Golden Halberd build this is another tough fight, but you can run up to the next boss.
 Summon mimic, heal.
 Run up to him when he throws his sword roll forward.
 Try and get behind him.
 Do jump charged r2s.
 Try to dodge roll all his attacks and keep aggression on the mimic.
 You'll have to watch some vidoes and learn how to dodge his attacks.
 Don't just spam dodge roll wait till it's needed.